codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

   </tbody>
 </table>

 <sup id="note-1">1</sup>: Outside Collaborators and External Users aren't supported as Members of organizations on Codacy.
-However, you can [add them](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories.
+However, you can [add them](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories.<br/>
-<sup id="note-2">2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](managing-people.md#joining).
+<sup id="note-2">2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](managing-people.md#joining).<br/>
-<sup id="note-3">3</sup>: Depending on your setting for [configuring which users can ignore issues](configuring-which-users-can-ignore-issues.md).
+<sup id="note-3">3</sup>: Depending on your setting for [configuring which users can ignore issues](configuring-which-users-can-ignore-issues.md).<br/>
+<sup id="note-4">4</sup>: Codacy can't distinguish the Bitbucket roles Read and Write because of a limitation on the Bitbucket API.

 See [managing people](managing-people.md) to list and manage the members of your organization.